alibaba/arthas/tutorials/katacoda/case-async-jobs-en/intro.md

 - Supports JDK 6+
 - Supports Linux/Mac/Windows

-This tutorial takes a simple application as an example to demonstrate the the use case of Async in Background.
+This tutorial takes a simple application as an example to demonstrate the the use case of Async Jobs.

 * Github: https://github.com/alibaba/arthas
 * Docs: https://alibaba.github.io/arthas/